About Ghosts and Gods

 Nick Hammond

-And soon found myself homeless outside the door of a haunted house on the Isle of Wight, with an idea to write a story about pirates.
+And soon found himself homeless outside the door of a haunted house on the Isle of Wight, with an idea to write a story about pirates.
 Mrs Williams happened to have a room available.

-I haven't ever heard a ghost or seen one.
+Nick Hammond hasn't ever heard a ghost or seen one.
 Spent a childhood year in a ferociously haunted Scottish farmhouse plagued, so most people suspected by the ghosts of tragic crimes of passion.

 Never felt, heard or saw a thing.

-Did I believe in ghosts?
+Did he believe in ghosts?

-No. But I do now.
+No. But does now.

 If you would like to know more about Margo Williams' investigations and life and death matters, read this book.
 Now available from Amazon.